Donbas strategic offensive (August 1943): Course of the operation

 The Donbas operation began on 13 August 1943 with the offensive of the right wing of the Southwestern Front.
 These troops forced the Donets river and advancing along the right bank of the river, helped the Steppe Front with the liberation of Kharkiv.

 On 16 August, the Southern Front troops went on the offensive and broke through the German defense on the Mius River.
 Between 25 August and the morning of 27 August, the Soviet forces paused briefly for ammunition and supplies to be brought up.
 Despite this apparent opportunity to reform the line, and withdraw west at best speed, General Hollidt was unable to secure approval, with dire consequences for the XXIX Corps.
 The 27th saw the Soviet assault renewed in earnest, and quickly it became apparent that Sixth Army was on the verge of collapse.
-Desperate fighting was had all across the front, but men of the 2nd Guards and 5th Shock armies forced their way forward, threatening to encircle XXIX Corps.
+Desperate fighting occurred all across the front, but men of the 2nd Guards and 5th Shock armies forced their way forward, threatening to encircle XXIX Corps.

 On 30 August, Taganrog was liberated in combination with a naval operation.
 Meanwhile, the 13th Panzer tried to reestablish contact with the isolated corps, but to no avail.

 By 31 August, 6th Army made a new attempt to relieve and withdraw the remaining men in the pocket.
 With the 17th Panzer division leading the way, and with support form the 3rd GebirgsJäger division, a tenuous connection was made with the XXIX Army Corps.
 Quickly, and under remorseless Soviet artillery fire, the pocket was swiftly (albeit with heavy costs) evacuated just south of Konkowo.
 The 15th Luftwaffe Field Division alone suffered heavy casualties, its 30th Lw.
 Jäger Regiment was reduced to 400 men, from an authorized strength of 2,400.